-The passage of the Department of Homeland Security Act of 2002 (P.L.
-107-296) marked the first step in what has led to the largest civil service reform effort in over a quarter-of-a-century.
-Included in the legislation that modified the way we approach protecting our homeland, it authorized major changes to the pay, labor relations, collective bargaining, adverse actions, appeals process and performance review systems governed by Title 5 of the U.S. Code.
-The justification was made based on the critical and urgent need to have a flexible and dynamic human resources system that would allow the 22 disparate agencies of the new Department to prevent any threats to our national security and react quickly if need be.
-While this justification has come under fire, we agree that the needs of national security and protecting America's infrastructure and citizens may require greater latitude within the personnel systems of appropriate Federal agencies.
-But striking the right balance is what we collectively should be aiming to accomplish with respect to the implementation of the new MAX^{HR} human resources transformation at the Department of Homeland Security (DHS) and the new National Security Personnel System (NSPS) at the Department of Defense (DOD.
+The passage of the National Defense Authorization Act of 2004 (P.L.
+108-136) marked the second step in what is quickly becoming the largest civil service reform effort since the Civil Service Reform Act of 1978.
+Included in the legislation was an authorization for major changes to the pay, hiring and staffing, labor relations, collective bargaining, adverse actions, appeals process, reductionsin-force, and performance review systems governed by Title 5 of the U.S. Code.
+The justification was made based on the critical and urgent need to have a flexible and dynamic human resources system that would allow the Pentagon employees to respond quickly to any threats to our national security and prevent any military actions that would harm America.
+While this justification has come under fire, we agree that the needs of national security and protecting America's infrastructure, citizens and interests around the globe may require greater latitude within the personnel systems of appropriate Federal agencies.
+But striking the right balance is what we collectively should be aiming to accomplish with respect to the implementation of the new NSPS human resources transformation at the Department of Defense and the new MAXHR system at the Department of Homeland Security.